 - $ 1,800 US dollars for air fares or have bought airfare tickets (round trip).

-To show the economic evidence it could attached:
+To show economic evidence any of these documents could be attached:

 Important Note: If the funds are not yours you must include a letter from the person who financially supports your trip (sponsor), indicating that he/she will provide financial support during your stay in Peru and his/her link with the applicant, e.g. Father or brother.
 It should also include a simple copy of the sponsor's identity document.